ricnogfer/pypsatopo/README.md

     python pypsatopo.py my_network.nc --carrier-color
     ```

 - In case fine-grained selection/visiting logic is needed, parameters `bus_filter`, `generator_filter`, `load_filter`, `store_filter`, `link_filter` and `line_filter` may be utilized in combination or separately.
-These parameters are expected to be (user-defined) [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
+These parameters are expected to be set with (user-defined) [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
 While parameters `bus_filter`, `generator_filter`, `load_filter` and `store_filter` tell PyPSATopo which buses, generators, loads and stores to include/exclude, respectively, parameters `link_filter` and `line_filter` tell which links and lines may be visited (or not) upon generating the topographical representation of a network.
 As an example, the following generates the topographical representation of a network where only the generators containing the words `wind` or `solar` in their names are selected (and all other generators are excluded):

     ```python
     pypsatopo.generate(my_network, generator_filter = "wind|solar")